-Again, this question may be returned with a question to you about why you haven't tried X, Y or Z to help treat or solve your heartburn and indigestion!
+Again, this question may be returned with a question to you about why you haven't tried X, Y or Z to help treat your heartburn and indigestion!
 There are many reasons for not trying something, for example, you may have another medical condition that you don't want to risk making worse or you are concerned about mixing medications.
 If so, tell your doctor about your concerns.

 Q9: Can you prescribe or recommend something for me?